Back in Section

 methods that obey the same interface as the built-in list

-how we know where the list starts, in answer to our question above.
+how we know where the list starts, to answer our question above.

 Our first version of this class has a very primitive initializer that always creates an empty list.